boramerts/20Break/README.md

 ## Contributing

 Contributions, bug reports, and suggestions for improvements are welcome.
 Please open an issue or submit a pull request.

----

-## License

-20Break is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.